kelpstrewn/akheriVault/docs/9-Global warming greenhouse gas emissions and building.md

 * [Scottish](https://researchportal.hw.ac.uk/files/645924/technicalpaper13.pdf)
 * [USA](http://www.dahp.wa.gov/sites/default/files/209SustainabilityStudy_ExecutiveSummary.pdf)

-In New Zealand there has largely been silence on this issue from our thoughtleaders, Heritage New Zealand.
-This may be about to improve, as this is a politicised organisation, and the political masters have recently changed.
+In New Zealand there has largely been silence on this issue from our thought leaders, Heritage New Zealand.

 The [best paper](https://www.aicomos.com/wp-content/uploads/Heritage-Sustainability-101-full-paper-reduced-size.pdf) that I have found on old buildings and GGHG is by Dr Noni Boyd, initially from Wellington, trained in Auckland, and then acheiving success in the building conservation field in Sydney.
 Some of the quotations Dr Boyd provides are worth repeating here, because they are so apposite, and interesting historically, in their own right.